Originally published 2/1/21, updated on 2/16/23.

 To be eligible for reimbursement, employees should make sure their purchase is listed as a qualified medical expense according to your FSA vendor.
 Many resources, like FSA Store, make it easy for employees to shop for qualified expenses.

 FSA reminder email templates to share with your employees

 To drive enough awareness about upcoming FSA deadlines, one email’s not going to cut it.
-After all, your employees may be working from home this year, and are balancing remote learning with work, financial troubles and more.
+After all, your employees may be working from home this year, and are balancing home life with work, financial troubles, and more.

-So we recommend sending at least two or three emails, strategically sent over a period of about ten days.
+So we recommend sending at least two or three emails, strategically sent over a period of about a month.
 AND…to make things as easy as possible for you, we wrote the emails for you!

 Our goal with these was to be as brief and specific as possible, use both a little fear to light a fire and some humor to keep things casual.
-By sending the first email out with two weeks to go, the hope is that people will have time to, say, schedule that eye appointment they need to get their new FSA-funded glasses in time.
+By sending the first email out with about a month to go, the hope is that people will have time to, say, schedule that eye appointment they need to get their new FSA-funded glasses in time.

 Feel free to steal or tweak as you see fit!
 Ready?
 Let’s do this.

 Subject line: The FSA deadline is approaching!
 Use your money or lose it!